 If you lost a loved one to an accident, we want to hear your story.
 No two cases are alike, and having an experienced lawyer analyze your potential case is critical to protecting your rights.Free Case Review

 Indiana Wrongful Death Lawyers

-Who Can File A Wrongful Death Lawsuit In Indiana?
+Who Can File Indiana Wrongful Death Lawsuits?

 Get Experienced Representation On Your Side

 Boulton Law Group has helped several Indiana families through the darkest moments of their lives, and our demand for justice is never stronger than in these situations.